- Program Associate Director:Alicia Chavez

 If you’ve never seen the stark beauty of the New Mexican desert at sunset, or caught the aroma of precious rain falling on red earth and green chile roasting for miles around, you are missing out on an extraordinary place.

 New Mexico is a unique state with a rich culture and history.
 Among U.S. states, New Mexico has the highest percentage of Hispanics, including descendants of Spanish colonists and recent immigrants from Latin America.
 It also has the second-highest percentage of Native Americans after Alaska, mainly consisting of Navajo and Pueblo peoples.
-New Mexico is colored by Hispanic and Native-American influences, which can be seen in its distinct adobe architecture, celebrated culinary customs, and thriving art markets.
+New Mexico has strong Hispanic and Native-American influences, which can be seen in many distinct ways, including its culinary customs.

 FoodCorps New Mexico is dedicated to equipping their service members with the skills, knowledge and experiences to address the root causes of food injustice, while also providing hands on training and technical assistance in subjects like desert farming, school gardening, traditional foods, and community organizing.